Cato Institute: Objectivism

 The relationship between Cato and the Ayn Rand Institute (ARI) improved with the nomination of Cato's new president John A. Allison IV in 2012.
 He is a former ARI board member and is reported to be an "ardent devotee" of Rand who has promoted reading her books to colleges nationwide.
-In March 2015, Allison retired as president, remaining on the board, and was succeeded by Peter Goettler.
+In March 2015, Allison retired as president, remaining on the board; he was succeeded by Peter Goettler.

-Cato positions on political issues and policies
+Positions

 The Cato Institute advocates policies that advance "individual liberty, limited government, free markets, and peace".
 They are libertarian in their policy positions, typically advocating diminished government intervention in domestic, social, and economic policies and decreased military and political intervention worldwide.
 Cato was cited by columnist Ezra Klein as nonpartisan, saying that it is "the foremost advocate for small-government principles in American life" and it "advocates those principles when Democrats are in power, and when Republicans are in power"; and Eric Lichtblau called Cato "one of the country's most widely cited research organizations."
 Nina Eastman reported in 1995 that "on any given day, House Majority Whip Tom DeLay of Texas might be visiting for lunch.
 Or Cato staffers might be plotting strategy with House Majority Leader Dick Armey, another Texan, and his staff."